How Criminal Cases Work

 Plea and Setting/County Court

-For misdemeanor cases, this is a hearing in County Court after Arraignment at which a defendant pleads guilty or not guilty and the judge sets the case for trial.
+In misdemeanor cases, this is a hearing in County Court after Arraignment at which a defendant pleads guilty or not guilty and the judge schedules further proceedings.

 Disposition Hearing/County Court